conda/conda/docs/source/user-guide/tasks/manage-python.rst

      package, such as ``numpy=1.7``, or :ref:`multiple packages
      <installing multiple packages>`.

-   * To create the new environmentfor Python 2.7, in your Terminal window or an Anaconda Prompt, run:
+   * To create the new environment for Python 2.7, in your Terminal window or an Anaconda Prompt, run:

      .. code-block:: bash